jhnetoke/Senggrit/README.md

 #### piOpenVPNServer.sh
 This script is from a raspberry Pi project [RaspberryPiOpenVPNServer](https://pimylifeup.com/raspberry-pi-vpn-server/).
 This script will install the dependencies and will pull the script to start installing the VPN software.
 The rest is up to you...

+#### addWhitelist.sh
+This script will add domains in a file called whitelist.txt parse line by line and add the domain to the piHole whitelist.
+Once it hits the bottom of the list it will restart the DNS service and reboot the Pi.